 Dental emergencies always happen at the most unexpected and stressful moments.
-You can trust that our team at Seahurst Park Dentistry will be there for you to treat an urgent issue and help you feel more comfortable.
+You can trust that our team at Seahurst Park Dentistry of Burien will be there for you to treat an urgent issue and help you feel more comfortable.
 As soon as you find yourself dealing with a dental emergency, contact us immediately for emergency dentistry in Burien, WA.
 We’ll book an appointment for you as soon as possible and provide you with over-the-phone first-aid guidance to make sure that your smile doesn’t sustain any additional damage.
+Don’t hesitate to give us a call right away to get the emergency dental care you need!

 Whether you chipped a tooth, have a severe toothache, or knocked out one of your permanent teeth, the first step you should always take is call our dental office so we can fit you into our schedule.
 In many emergency cases, acting fast is crucial, which is why we'll do everything we can to make sure that we see you the same day.
-Below, we’ve provided some helpful tips and advice on how to handle common emergencies until you’re able to reach our office.
+We’ll give you information on how to handle your specific situation over the phone, but we’ve also compiled some helpful information on handing the most common dental emergencies below as well.

 Although it’s impossible to completely prevent all dental emergencies, there are some precautionary steps you can take to minimize your risk of experiencing one.
 These include: